 Also, don’t forget that some of the missions have ranger-led events and tours where you can learn more about their role and histories.

-For instance, Mission San Jose typically holds these on the hour between 10 am until 3 pm every day.
+For instance, Mission San Jose typically holds these during the hour between 10 am and 3 pm every day.
 They’re fascinating.

 9.)
 Witte Museum